port-labs/port-docs/docs/quickstart.md

 Currently our Software Catalog has services and environments, but in practice a single service is deployed to multiple environments at the same time.
 In order to keep track of all the different services and their active deployments, we're now going to create another Blueprint `Running Service`.
 Our running service Blueprint will contain the following fields:

-- **Health status** - the health status of the running service;
+- **Health status** - health status of the running service;
-- **Deployed branch** - the branch where the code of the running service is taken from;
+- **Deployed branch** - branch where the code of the running service is taken from;
 - **Locked** - is the running service currently locked (meaning no new deployments are allowed);
-- **Version** - the current version of the running service.
+- **Version** - current version of the running service.

 In addition, the running service Blueprint will include two **Relations**:

-- A Relation to a service - to denote the microservice the running service belongs to;
+- Relation to a service - to denote the microservice the running service belongs to;
-- A Relation to an environment - to denote teh environment the running service is deployed at.
+- Relation to an environment - to denote the environment the running service is deployed at.

-In order to create the running service Blueprint, use the following JSON body:
+To create the running service Blueprint, use the following JSON body:

 <details>
 <summary>Running service Blueprint JSON</summary>